Godspower-Eze/deep-dive-on-lattice-based-cryptography/fundamentals.md

-# fundamentals and mathematical background of lattice-based cryptography
+# Mathematical Background of Lattices

 ## what is a lattice?